 - Consistent stress and meltdowns around eating or even coming to the table

 Picky eating, on the other hand, is much more common and less severe.
-“A lot of children go through stages of picky eating,” explains Nicole Rosner, M.A., CCC-SLP, MeBe’s Clinical Director of Speech Language Pathology in San Diego.
+“A lot of children go through stages of picky eating,” explains Nikki Rosner, M.A., CCC-SLP, MeBe’s Clinical Director of Speech Language Pathology.
 “It’s pretty typical for children to not want to eat green vegetables.
 Problem eating is more than that; we often find that children who have feeding issues will eat fewer than 10 foods, usually only carbohydrates and bland or pre-mashed foods like chicken nuggets, which don’t really require chewing.

 Because they eat the same, say, five foods all the time, they’ll often hit what we call a food jag—they’ll get sick of one or two items and then they’re down to three or four approved foods.
 This can spiral and lead to the kiddo needing medical attention because they can’t get enough nutrients or caloric intake.”